Yoast/wordpress-seo/readme.txt

 Supercharge your website's visibility and attract organic traffic with Yoast SEO, the WordPress SEO plugin trusted by millions worldwide.

-Since 2008, Yoast SEO has helped millions of websites rank higher in search engines.
-Our plugin serves a diverse user base, from small-town bakeries and local physical stores to some of the world's largest and most influential organizations.
+With those millions of users, we've definitely helped someone like you!
+Users of our plugin range from owners of small-town bakeries and local physical stores to some of the world's largest and most influential organizations.
+And we've done this since 2008!

-Yoast SEO Free contains everything you need to manage your SEO, and the [Yoast SEO Premium](https://yoa.st/1v8) plugin and its extensions unlock extra tools and functionality to give you a competitive edge.
+Yoast SEO Free provides the essentials to kickstart your SEO, and the [Yoast SEO Premium](https://yoa.st/1v8) plugin and its extensions unlock extra tools and functionality to take your SEO to the next level.

 ### SEO FOR EVERYONE, MADE BY SEO EXPERTS

-SEO is the most consistent and cost-effective website traffic source, but getting that traffic is hard work.
-Mastering SEO can be complex, from algorithm shifts to the constant need for fresh, optimized content.
-But that's where Yoast comes in!
+SEO is the most consistent and cost-effective website traffic source, but it can be a challenging and complex maze.
+Luckily, you don't have to do this alone.
+We're here to help!

-Yoast's mission is SEO for everyone.
-Through years of expertise in the SEO industry, we've created a plugin that gives you the best SEO performance possible while making SEO simple.
-Whether you're a seasoned professional or just starting, Yoast SEO equips you with everything you need to navigate the complexities of SEO, turning those challenges into opportunities for growth and success.
+Yoast's mission is **SEO for everyone**.
+Whether you're a beginner or a seasoned expert, Yoast SEO equips you with all the essentials to navigate the complexities of SEO, turning those challenges into opportunities for growth and success.

-Yoast SEO is a sophisticated WordPress SEO plugin, crafted by acclaimed experts in the SEO industry.

-### INNOVATION AT THE CORE OF YOAST

-At Yoast, innovation is about delivering the best in a WordPress SEO tool and enhancing the user experience.
-Recognizing the ever-changing landscape of search engine optimization, the team is constantly developing new and exciting features.
+### STAY ON TOP OF SEO WITH NEW FEATURES

-Our latest innovation is an AI title & meta description generator, specifically designed to take the guesswork out of SEO and help you save time.
-With this feature, creating engaging and optimized SEO titles and meta descriptions has never been easier, faster, and more precise!
+Creating engaging and optimized SEO titles and meta descriptions has never been easier, faster, and more precise!
+With our latest feature, the AI title & meta description generator, you'll certainly save time.
 The feature is currently in beta and is available for [Yoast SEO Premium](https://yoa.st/1v8) users.

 ### WHY YOAST SEO?